kwgoodman/la/doc/source/reference.rst

 Conversion
 ----------

-Methods to convert larrys to lists.
+Methods to convert larrys to other formats.

 ------------